 WHAT IS PMDD?

 Premenstrual Dysphoric Disorder (PMDD) is a chronic and cyclical, reproductive mood disorder.
 Symptoms of PMDD present 7-14 days before menstruation during the premenstrual or luteal phase of the cycle and usually improve once the menstruation starts.
-The condition affects around 5.5% of menstruating individuals.
-PMDD is not a hormone imbalance, although many people who suffer from PMDD often also have a hormonal imbalance.
-PMDD is a reaction to the normal fluctuating rise and fall of progesterone and estrogen levels in the brain.
-Symptoms of PMDD often intensify during reproductive events throughout the reproductive continuum including menarche (the first menstrual cycle), pregnancy, birth, miscarriage, and perimenopause.
-It is estimated that 1 in 20 menstruators are suffering from PMDD but 90% are misdiagnosed or undiagnosed leading me to believe that many more are struggling with debilitating premenstrual symptoms than the statistic estimates.1 It takes an average of 12 years and 6.15 physician visits before individuals with PMDD get an accurate diagnosis.2
+The condition effects up to an estimated 8% of reproductive aged women1.
+While PMDD isn’t caused by hormone imbalances, many people with PMDD also have hormonal issues.
+Research shows that PMDD may be caused by a reaction to the normal fluctuating rise and fall of progesterone and estrogen levels in the brain.2,3 PMDD symptoms often worsen during major reproductive events like first periods, pregnancy, childbirth, miscarriage, and the transition to menopause.
+About 1 in 20 women experience PMDD during their reproductive years, though many cases go unnoticed or are incorrectly diagnosed.
+According to a 2020 study it takes an average of 20 years for a woman to receive an accurate diagnosis and treatment forPMDD.4

-Individuals who experience PMDD are considered at a higher risk for self-harming behaviors including suicidal ideation.
-People with PMDD are 70% more likely to experience SI than those without a premenstrual condition and 34% of individuals with PMDD attempt suicide.3 It is not uncommon for people diagnosed with PMDD to have a history of trauma or depression.
-In fact, people with a history of trauma are 6.7 times more likely to experience PMDD.
+Those of us with PMDD are at a higher risk for self-harming behaviors including suicidal thoughts.
+People with PMDD face a significantly higher suicide risk – we are 70% more likely to have suicidal thoughts and 34% attempt suicide compared to those without premenstrual conditions.5 It is not uncommon for people diagnosed with PMDD to have a history of trauma or depression.
+In fact, people with a history of trauma are 6.7 times more likely to experience PMDD.6

 Curious about the differences between PMS and PMDD?
 Listen to this interview.